 New York's Changing Middle Class

 The Drum Major Institute and Baruch College's School of Public Affairs co-sponsored a conference in April 2007 on whether the middle class dream can survive in New York.
-At the conference, titled The American Dream in the Big Apple: Is New York City still a middle-class town?, CUR's John Mollenkopf presented the numbers in a slide show (see PDF link on this page) that set the stage for an informed discussion by city officials and others during the day.
+At the conference, titled The American Dream in the Big Apple: Is New York City still a middle-class town?, CUR's John Mollenkopf presented the numbers in a slide show that set the stage for an informed discussion by city officials and others during the day.
 The text of his presentation is below, and also at Gotham Gazette's transcript of the proceedings.
 Other speakers included former Governor Mario Cuomo and NYC Comptroller William Thompson.

 "The Winner and Losers"

 There is an economic paradox in New York City.
 In some ways, the city is prosperous: There are gains in employment, higher than average incomes, rising prices for housing and a construction boom.
 At the same time, the numbers of people on the bottom and on the top of the income distribution are growing, and New York City's middle class is shrinking.
 The income distribution in the city is growing more unequal over time.
 And yet, we do not feel the level of class resentment that might be thought to be inevitable from the income distribution numbers.